moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **A1.
 Incorrect Credentials**
 - At Step 4, if credentials are invalid, the system displays:
-  *"Incorrect email/username or password.
+  *"Incorrect email or password.
 Please try again."*

 **A2.
 Account Not Verified**
 - At Step 4, if the email is not verified, the system displays: